2001: A Space Odyssey: Models

-To heighten the reality of the film, very intricate models of the various spacecraft and locations were built.
+To heighten the reality of the film, intricate models of the various spacecraft and locations were built.
 Their sizes ranged from about two-foot-long models of satellites and the Aries translunar shuttle up to the 55 ft-long model of the Discovery One spacecraft.
 "In-camera" techniques were again used as much as possible to combine models and background shots together to prevent degradation of the image through duplication.

 In shots where there was no perspective change, still shots of the models were photographed and positive paper prints were made.
 The image of the model was cut out of the photographic print and mounted on glass and filmed on an animation stand.
 The undeveloped film was re-wound to film the star background with the silhouette of the model photograph acting as a matte to block out where the spaceship image was.

 Shots where the spacecraft had parts in motion or the perspective changed were shot by directly filming the model.
 For most shots the model was stationary and camera was driven along a track on a special mount, the motor of which was mechanically linked to the camera motor—making it possible to repeat camera moves and match speeds exactly.
 Elements of the scene were recorded on the same piece of film in separate passes to combine the lit model, stars, planets, or other spacecraft in the same shot.
 In moving shots of the long Discovery One spacecraft, in order to keep the entire model in focus (and preserve its sense of scale), the camera's aperture was stopped down for maximum depth-of-field, and each frame was exposed for several seconds.
-Many matting techniques were tried to block out the stars behind the models, with filmmakers sometimes resorting to hand-tracing frame by frame around the image of the spacecraft (rotoscoping) to create the matte.
+Many matting techniques were tried to block out the stars behind the models, with film makers sometimes resorting to hand-tracing frame by frame around the image of the spacecraft (rotoscoping) to create the matte.

 Some shots required exposing the film again to record previously filmed live-action shots of the people appearing in the windows of the spacecraft or structures.
 This was achieved by projecting the window action onto the models in a separate camera pass or, when two-dimensional photographs were used, projecting from the backside through a hole cut in the photograph.

 All of the shots required multiple takes so that some film could be developed and printed to check exposure, density, alignment of elements, and to supply footage used for other photographic effects, such as for matting.